 Her striking patterns always hold some significance to the Navajo Nation.
 She’s passionate about sharing the vibrant joy and steadfast strength of her culture, and she wants to represent and respect her heritage through her art, while also bringing more prosperity and awareness to her community.

 Both Seek & Swoon and Jen believe in the power of high design and hard work.
-A portion of the sales from the Heritage Collection supports aspiring Native American entrepreneurs through the National American Indigenous Business Leaders.
+10% of the net sales from the Heritage Collection supports aspiring Native American entrepreneurs through donations to the National American Indigenous Business Leaders.
 We hope this collection sparks admiration for the Navajo culture and its surrounding areas as well as awareness to all Native Americans.